 With the exception of E. loxophleba, all material was sampled by Mattiske Consulting staff in August 2008 or January 2009 (E. trivalva 1-5), and these samples of fresh leaf material were delivered to Kings Park, where they were stored briefly at 4°C prior to the extraction of DNA.
-Three Eucalyptus loxophleba subsp. supralaevis PERTH herbarium specimens were also sampled and included in analyses, as E. articulata is a member of the E. loxophleba complex (Hines and Byrne 2001).
-Samples included 6 specimens identified as E. articulata, 5 specimens identified as E. trivalva, specimens with taxonomy identified, and specimens with taxonomy tentatively determined and/or undetermined (Table 1).
-Voucher specimens of samples have been collected and will be deposited at PERTH prior to the final report.
+Three Eucalyptus loxophleba subsp. supralaevis PERTH herbarium specimens, and three fresh specimens from York, were also sampled and included in analyses, as E. articulata is a member of the E. loxophleba complex (Hines and Byrne 2001).
+Samples included 6 specimens identified as E. articulata, 5 specimens identified as E. trivalva, specimens with taxonomy identified, specimens with taxonomy tentatively determined and/or undetermined, and 2 specimens provided to us with identification unrevealed as a control (Table 1; Fig. 2).
+Voucher specimens of samples have been collected and deposited at PERTH.